Thursday, April 30, 2009

 The French Scarf

-You say it's practically summer so what's with a post on the French scarf?
+It's practically summer so what's with a post on the French scarf?

 More traditional French neck adornment at nearby musée Carnavalet.

-And this chocolate duck could have so easily been sporting a French scarf don't you think?
+This chocolate duck could have so easily been sporting a French scarf don't you think?

 A French scarfy twist on this intensely chocolate-carmelized Saint Honore creation at Pierre Herme.